pcgrenier/pcgrenier.github.io/source/_posts/2015-02-07-developing-a-custom-apache-nifi-processor-json.markdown

 session.transfer(flowfile, SUCCESS);
 {% endcodeblock %}

-Nifi.rocks will follow up with how to generate unit tests for your custom processors soon.
+Nifi.rocks will follow up with how to generate unit tests and documention for your custom processors soon.